-- If this option is set to false, the lists recognition algorithm detects list paragraphs, when list numbers ends with either dot, right bracket or bullet symbols (such as “•”, “*”, “-” or “o”).
+- If this option is set to false, lists recognition algorithm detects list paragraphs, when list numbers end with either dot, right bracket or bullet symbols (such as “•”, “*”, “-” or “o”).

 The following code example shows how to use this property:

-Handle Leading and Trailing Spaces during Loading TXT
+How to Handle Leading and Trailing spaces During Loading TXT

-The code example given below shows how to trim leading and trailing spaces while importing the TXT file:
+The following code example shows how to trim leading and trailing spaces while importing TXT file:

 The following code example shows how to export headers and footers to plain text format:

 Export List Indentation in Output TXT

 Aspose.Words introduced the TxtListIndentation class that allows specifying how list levels are indented while exporting to a plain text format.
 While working with TxtSaveOption, the ListIndentation property is provided to specify the character to be used for indenting list levels and count specifying how many characters to use as indentation per one list level.